 Meet our Organizers: Sebastian from Prince George

-Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days weekend what it is across Canada.
+Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days celebration what it is across Canada.
 Last year, Sebastian Nicholson in Prince George, BC, organized a city-wide treasure hunt for hidden mushroom castings painted by the community itself.
 We asked him some questions about what leads his artistic practice to forage for connections.
 Here’s what he said.

 Describe your city in 3 words: